Ken Millin

-Ken Millin (born January 29, 1975, in Brampton, Ontario) is a former indoor lacrosse player for the Rochester Knighthawks in the National Lacrosse League.
+Ken Millin (born January 29, 1975) is a Canadian former indoor lacrosse player for the Rochester Knighthawks in the National Lacrosse League.
 He has won five NLL championships (four with the Toronto Rock and one with Rochester.

-Millin currently works as a school teacher at Prince Philip Public School in St. Catharines, Ontario, and has a wife (Jennifer) and daughter (Raiya).
+Millin currently works as a school teacher at Prince Philip Public School in St. Catharines, Ontario, and has a wife (Jennifer) and two daughters (Raiya and Kennedy).